douxxu/TreeGenerator/README.md

 ## 🚀 Installation

-Follow these steps to install TreeCreator:
+Follow these steps to install TreeGenerator:

 1. Ensure you have Node.js and npm installed on your machine.
 2. Open your terminal.